marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

 `fetch 4FH2`

 A second structure will appear, partly overlapping the first.
-We now need to align the structures so that we can use the coordinates of sulbalactam from 4FH2.
+We now need to align the structures so that we can use the coordinates of sulbactam from 4FH2.

 ![](1BTL_4FH2.png)